Skip to main content

 ...

-Platform users can now send Resource Requests for a new "Paved Path".
-That will create a new Knative Serving and a new Postgres database in the Worker Cluster:
+Platform users can now send requests for a new "Paved Path" Resource.
+That will create a new Knative Serving and a new Postgres database in the worker cluster:

 kubectl --context $PLATFORM apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/samples/paved-path-demo/paved-path-demo-resource-request.yaml

-You can see the pipeline for the Paved Path Promise running, which will in turn trigger the Knative and Postgres pipelines:
+You can see the Workflow for the Paved Path Promise running, which will in turn trigger the Knative and Postgres Workflows:

 $ kubectl --context $PLATFORM get pods